Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 So, we experimented with play and it's amazing what is happening through emergence, it exists, and it is very powerful.
 I feel good to be in this community right now, I can call it bridge builders, but maybe we don't have a name yet.

-A philosopher of science, Bonita Roy (https://bonnittaroy.medium.com/), brought us a few of us, about 20 people on her farm.
+A philosopher of science, Bonita Roy (https://bonnittaroy.medium.com/), brought a few of us, about 20 people on her farm.
 And we were playing with each other and with horses.
-Just like Café sur la pont but in person.
+Just like Café sur la pont, but in person.
 It was amazing.

 I wanted to point to what Ernesto was saying, because we need to redesign that is how you challenge the person.